jcentner/jcentner.com/docs/ci.md

-To enable CI/CD for jcentner.com, created a deployment key for the instance to use to pull the repo.
-Symbolic links allow the repo to be source.
+Created a deployment key for the instance to use to pull the repo.
+Symbolic links in /etc/nginx allow the repo to be source.
-To automate, create custom shell for a new user.
-The shell only supports 'git pull' and the user can only access that shell.
-Then, use a github action to ssh into the server as that user and pull.

 github deploy key
 - created with ssh-keygen